vathsav/lynk/README.md

 # Lynk
-A home automation client for my dorm using a Spark Core, Particle Cloud SDK, Android and Firebase.
+A home automation client for my dorm using a Spark Core, the Particle Cloud SDK, Android and Firebase.

 **Status:** Under development

 **To do**
 * ~~Basic interaction between the Spark Core and Android client~~
+* Firebase integration to restore Core's state, or fetch the state on multiple clients
 * Events that get triggered based on device location
 * XMPP server scripts for pushing alerts to devices
 * Ability to control common applicances